Master's Thesis Submission Form

 If you are writing your thesis without the SDSU template and now want to switch, you will not need to start over from the beginning.
 Follow these instructions or video tutorial for “subdocument import” to safely copy your existing documents into the SDSU template (screenshots are taken from MS Word in Windows).
 Follow these instructions for “subdocument import” and/or Video Tutorial will ensure that the thesis template styles are not corrupted by conflicting formatting that you could accidentally bring over with a simple copy/paste. on our website to be amended to say the following

-September 27, 2024 - 2:30 pm
+September 18, 2025 - 2:00 pm

-These sessions cover everything you will need to know from submission to publication.
+This session will cover everything you will need to know from submission to publication.
 A copy of the material discussed in each session can be found in our Thesis Companion Guide.

-September 26, 2024 - 2:30 pm
+September 18, 2025 - 12:00 pm

-These sessions cover everything you will need to know from submission to publication.
+This session will cover everything you will need to know from submission to publication.
 A copy of the material discussed in each session can be found in our Dissertation Companion Guide.

 If you elect to use Montezuma Formatting services, MP will ensure that the document passes MP internal review, and you will not be charged a separate review fee to validate the formatting.
 When you hire a freelance formatter (not MP), you will be working with them directly for turnaround time and associated costs.
 When the freelance formatter provides you with a final draft, you will submit your document to MP for review.